 Availability: The Jackson Lab: Stock# 001924; Live

-This is a very well characterized model of Down syndrome that displays elevated APP but no evidence of β-amyloid pathology.
+This well-characterized model of Down's syndrome develops elevated APP but lacks appreciable β-amyloid pathology.
 The mice are aneuploid and carry the translocation chromosome, Mmu1716 (1716), as a freely segregating, supernumerary chromosome.
-The 1716 chromosome carries approximately 13.4 Mb of distal chromosome 16, from Mrpl39 to Zfp295 fused with the centromere of chromosome 17 and up to 10 Mb of chromosome 17 sequence just proximal to the centromere.
+The 1716 chromosome carries approximately 13.4 Mb of distal chromosome 16, from Mrpl39 to Zfp295, fused with about 10 Mb of chromosome 17, just proximal to the centromere.
 The precise locations of the chromosome 16 and chromosome 17 breakpoints are 84,351,351 bp and 9,426,822 bp, respectively (Reinholdt et al., 2011).

-These mice have an early developmental delay.
-They have reduced birthweight, muscular trembling, male sterility, and abnormal facies (Davisson et al., 1990).
-Many deficits in behavioral and cognitive tasks have been observed in these mice.
+These mice are affected by reduced birthweight, muscular trembling, male sterility, and an abnormal facial appearance (Davisson et al., 1990).
+From a young age, many deficits in behavior and cognition have also been observed.
 They have spatial learning and memory deficits as assessed by the Morris water maze and the radial arm maze, show developmental delay in sensorimotor milestones, and exhibit locomotor hyperactivity, lack of behavioral inhibition, and stereotypic behavior.

 The brains of Ts65Dn mice are grossly normal.
 Neuropathologically they show age-dependent cholinergic neurodegeneration in the basal forebrain between six and twelve months of age (Holtzman et al., 1996).
 They also have a reduction in nerve growth factor (NGF) in the basal forebrain at this time (Hunter et al., 2003).
 Alterations in synaptic plasticity and adult neurogenesis have also been reported.
 They do not have evidence of β-amyloid pathology (Holtzman et al., 1996) despite age-related elevation of APP and Aβ in the hippocampus (Hunter et al., 2003).